 (c) an employee’s representative appointed by the relevant organisation.

-(5) In subsections (3) and (4) “relevant organisation” means the Association unless the appellant is a member of another organisation in which case it means that organisation.
+(5) In subsections (3) and (4) relevant organisation means the Association unless the appellant is a member of another organisation in which case it means that organisation.

-(6) In this section and section 80J “organisation” means an organisation of employees registered under Division 4 of Part II, an association of employees registered as an organisation pursuant to the provisions of the Commonwealth Act or, in the case of an appeal by a medical practitioner employed in a public hospital, the Western Australian Branch of the Australian Medical Association Incorporated.
+(6) In this section and section 80J organisation means an organisation of employees registered under Division 4 of Part II, an association of employees registered as an organisation pursuant to the provisions of the Commonwealth Act or, in the case of an appeal by a medical practitioner employed in a public hospital, the Western Australian Branch of the Australian Medical Association Incorporated.

-(7) In subsection (4) “public service arbitrator” means a commissioner who is, for the time being, a public service arbitrator appointed under section 80D.
+(7) In subsection (4) public service arbitrator means a commissioner who is, for the time being, a public service arbitrator appointed under section 80D.

 [Section 80H inserted by No. 94 of 1984 s.
 47; amended by No 32 of 1994 s.
 14; No. 79 of 1995 s.
 67(2).]